 Constant Polynomials

-A polynomials having one term consisting of a constant only is called a constant polynomials
+A polynomial having one term consisting of a constant only is called a constant polynomials

 Liner Polynomial